 October 11, 2011 - Liberia's presidential election is held.
-Results show current President Ellen Johnson Sirleaf with 44 percent of the votes and Winston Tubman with 32 percent of the votes.
+Results show current President Johnson Sirleaf with 44% of votes and Winston Tubman with 32% of votes.
 A runoff is scheduled for November 8.

-November 15, 2011 - Election officials announce that Liberian President Ellen Johnson Sirleaf is re-elected with 90.7 percent of the vote in the November 8 runoff.
+November 15, 2011 - Election officials announce that Liberian President Johnson Sirleaf is re-elected with 90.7% of the vote in the November 8 runoff.

 April 26, 2012 - Former Liberian President Charles Taylor is found guilty of aiding and abetting rebels who raped, killed and mutilated civilians in neighboring Sierra Leone.